 Sketch out the area around the tree to create your rock landscape design.
 Creating a border of large rocks or brick pavers helps define the landscaped area.
 Small rocks, such as lava rock, pea gravel or river rock, work well as mulch inside the rock border.
 Use this plan to help you choose the rocks you need.

 Step 2: Choose Landscaping Rocks

 Select the kinds of rocks for the landscape.
 Consider color, texture and weight.
 For example, lava rock has the advantages of being light and porous, allowing air and moisture to reach the tree roots.
-Choose red to add color to the landscape or black for a cooler look.
+Choose red to add color to the landscape.

 Step 3: Buy Rocks and Accents